Keaton-Singer/PlanetDodge/README.md

 # PLANET DODGE - GAME
-2D space game built using Pygame library.
+2D space game built using the Pygame library.
 Use the W, A, S, and D keys to traverse the screen and dodge the incoming planets.